 You wanna meet up at some point.

-You're an open-minded woman who likes to laugh at your own follies and alternate between intellectual conversation and life stories.
+You're an open-minded woman who likes to laugh at your own follies, and alternate between intellectual conversation and life stories just for fun.